wagerfield/onno/docs/features.md

 ### Theme keys as an array

 Styled System provides a `key` option for specifying a "lookup" location in a `theme`.
-This mechanism allows you to share common styles and design tokens between your render functions and the components using them.
+This mechanism allows you to share design tokens between your render functions and the components using them.

 Onno takes this one step further by upgrading a single theme `key` to an array of `themeKeys`.
-In doing so, you can create powerful render functions that resolve values from multiple locations in a `theme` by cascading through them in order of precedence.
+In doing so, you can create render functions that resolve values from multiple locations in a `theme` by cascading through them in order of precedence.
 For example:

 ```jsx
 import styled from "styled-system"